 Green-spored lepiotas are large, white, with broad, cream-colored scales on the cap, white gills that turn gray-green, and a ring on the stalk.
 They grow in lawns and meadows, often in a circular arrangement called a "fairy ring."

 The grisette has a gray cap with white patches and a radially grooved margin, and a stalk with a large, white, saclike cup around the base.
 It's found on the ground in open woods and in grass near trees.

 The half-free morel is an excellent edible mushroom.
 It's completely hollow.
 It has a honeycombed cap with brownish black ridges and yellowish brown pits.
 The bottom half hangs free from the whitish stalk.

-Looking like a ruffled chicken, this edible mushroom grows like large circular bouquet of spoon-shaped caps, each grayish brown on top and white beneath, emerging from a branching, whitish base.
+Looking like a ruffled chicken, the edible hen of the woods mushroom grows like large circular bouquet of spoon-shaped caps, each grayish brown on top and white beneath, emerging from a branching, whitish base.
 It grows on the ground at the base of oak trees.

 MDC protects and manages Missouri's fish, forest, and wildlife resources.

 We also facilitate your participation in resource-management activities, and we provide opportunities for you to use, enjoy and learn about nature.

 Check out the featured picture and other images at the MDC Media Gallery